microsoft/graphrag-benchmarking-datasets/README.md

 mkdir -p ./kevin_scott_podcasts/input
 ```

-Place the unzipped input files into the input/ folder.
+Place the unzipped input files into the input folder.

 3. **Initialize the GraphRAG Workspace:**